ajfiltness/ashleighfiltness.net-hugo/content/project/researchmethods/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-I am experienced at a range of quantitative and qualitative research methods.
-In starting every new project, the first step is to identify the most appropriate method to investigate the research question of interest.
+I am experienced in a range of quantitative and qualitative research methods.
+When starting every new project, the first step is to identify the most appropriate method to investigate the research question of interest.
 Within any research project I commonly employ a mixed methods approach using both qualitative and quantitative techniques.
 In my quantitative research I particularly favour driving simulator’s and on-road investigations.

 {{< figure src="Research methods.jpg" title="" lightbox="true" >}}